sabrina-tw/express-postgres/README.md

 - add buildpack `https://github.com/timanovsky/subdir-heroku-buildpack.git` and drag to top of list
 - add config var with `PROJECT_PATH` set to `.`
 - add CORS configuration with `ORIGIN_URL` set to netlify url (WITHOUT THE TRAILING `/`)
+- connection to db needs to take in `connectionString: process.env.DATABASE_URL`, DATABASE_URL being already populated in your Heroku config vars

 ### Client